FredericGariepy/LighthouseLabs/PKM/W2/D5/project/Report.md

 # Recommendation Section:

-PRTG sensors are powerfull tools for netowrk monitoring and can be used to look for potential IoCs in an organiation.
+&nbsp; PRTG sensors are powerfull tools for netowrk monitoring and can be used to look for potential IoCs in an organiation.
 Alone however, sensors can not protect an organization.
 [Network Segmentation](https://attack.mitre.org/mitigations/M1030/)(MITRE ATT&CK, n.d.) is a industry standard practice which can include IP subneting, VLANs, DMZ for public faceing services (*such as the IIS Server*) and virtual private cloud.

 For windows, set up event-triggered task for specific [Windows Event IDs](https://github.com/FredericGariepy/LighthouseLabs/blob/main/PKM/W2/D5/project/COPY%20mitre_v_eventIDs.md)(Johnson E., 7.24) .
 In Linux set up CRON jobs based on things like: log entries or file changes.